schlessinger-lab/pyvol/README.md

 repository to view code or submit bugs.
 The package has been most extensively tested with PyMOL 2.3+ running Python 3.7.
 Support for all python versions 2.7+ is intended but not as thoroughly tested.
-Support for PyMOL 1.7.4+ without the GUI is under development.
+Support for PyMOL 1.7.4+ without the GUI is as yet incomplete.
 Unfortunately, PyVOL can not currently run on MacOS Catalina due to its restrictions on running 32-bit executables.
 The Mac-compatible MSMS executable is not yet available in a 64-bit form.